isomerpages/mse-zerowaste/_waste-streams/food-waste.md

 ![leftovers](/images/leftovers.jpg)

 Instead of throwing away your leftovers, turn them into tasty new dishes.
-Learn how to cook up a storm using common leftover ingredients with recipes for bread pudding pancake, spicy ribs udon, Hawaiian chicken swirls and more, [here](https://www.cgs.gov.sg/docs/default-source/fwr/FWRguide.pdf){:target="_blank"}
+Learn how to cook up a storm using common leftover ingredients with [recipes](https://www.cgs.gov.sg/docs/default-source/fwr/FWRguide.pdf){:target="_blank"} for bread pudding pancake, spicy ribs udon, Hawaiian chicken swirls and more!

 **3. Donate your excess food**